visgl/deck.gl/docs/advanced/updates.md

 ### Supplying Attributes Directly

 While the built-in attribute generation functionality is a major part of a `Layer`s functionality, it is possible for applications to bypass it, and supply the layer with precalculated attributes.

+### shouldUpdateState

+When rendering with many viewports there is a concern that `updateState` gets called many times per frame (potentially recalculating other things that have nothing to do with viewport updates, in less strictly coded layers).
+Because of this, since most layers do not need to update state when viewport changes, the `updateState` function is not automatically called on viewport change.
+To make sure it is called, the layer needs to override `shouldUpdateState`.

+So layers that want `updateState` to be called when viewports change (like `ScreenGridLayer`) need to redefine `shouldUpdateState`.
+This will mean that even though all layer’s will have `shouldUpdateState` called every viewport every frame, only a few will typically get calls to `updateState`.

 ## Future Possibilities